bilias/rqwatch/docs/CONFIGURE.md

   before refresh\
   Default is to refresh config every 5 minutes (300sec)

+Unlike everything else Rqwatch keeps in Redis, the [Failed Import Spool](#failed-import-spool) is not a cache but the only copy of that metadata.
+If you set a `maxmemory` limit, keep `maxmemory-policy` at `noeviction` (the default) or Redis may discard spooled mails.

 ### LDAP Settings
 System supports LDAP Authentication.
 - `LDAP_AUTH_ENABLED` - Set to `true` to enable LDAP Authentication